Missouri Birding Challenge Rules

 • Subcategory 2: Must record 150 or more bird species

-1. Observe at least 50 different bird species.
-Not all members of the team need to hear/see a bird to be counted, but all team members must be birding together (within shouting distance) for a bird to count.
+1. The team must observe at least 50 different bird species.
+Not all team members need to see or hear a bird to be counted, but all team members must be birding together (within shouting distance) for a bird to count.

-2. If a species is flagged by eBird as Rare, additional documentation in the form of either photos or sound recordings is required.
-Written descriptions alone will not be acceptable for Rare birds reported in this category.
+2. If a species is flagged by eBird as rare, the team must add additional documentation in the form of either photos or sound recordings.
+Written descriptions alone will not be acceptable for rare birds reported in this category.
+A rare bird sighting must be accepted by a reviewer in eBird to count for the challenge.

-After your team submits their last Challenge checklist, one person from each team will compile an eBird Trip Report that includes:
+After your team submits its last competition checklist, one person from each team must:

-Bonus: The team with the most species observed gets special recognition and bragging rights and is also eligible to be drawn for their subcategory prize.
+The team with the most species accepted in eBird gets special recognition and bragging rights and is also eligible to be drawn for their subcategory prize.

 Body

-One winning team will be chosen for Most Creative Team Name.
+One winning team will be chosen for the Most Creative Team Name category.
 Eligible teams must complete the requirements for at least one category.
-Team name must be original.
+The team's name must be original.
 Winners of other categories are also eligible to win Most Creative Team Name.
-The winning team is chosen by the Missouri Birding Challenge organizers.
+The winning team is chosen by the Missouri Birding Challenge organizers and given special recognition.

 Body